 Although it may not seem like an R&E expense, the cost of obtaining a patent is also currently deductible under Section 174.
 This includes both attorney fees and patent filing fees.
 This is one of the largest expenses many independent inventors have.

-EXAMPLE: Mary purchases a $10,000 microscope to aid her in her research to develop a new type of glue.
+For example, imagine that Mary purchases a $10,000 microscope to aid her in her research to develop a new type of glue.
 Because a microscope has a useful life of more than one year, the $10,000 expense is not currently deductible under Section 174.

-In addition to the money you spend on long-term assets as described above, you can’t currently deduct under Section 179 routine expenses to purchase, study, market, sell, test or manufacture an invention or product that already exists.
+In addition to the money you spend on long-term assets as described above, you can’t currently deduct under Section 179 routine expenses to purchase, study, market, sell, test, or manufacture an invention or product that already exists.
 These include, for example:

 However, these non-R&E expenses may be currently deductible as ordinary and necessary business expenses.